 How expensive is TradingView?

 As we mentioned, TradingView is free for anyone to use.
-There are also premium subscriptions that increase the number of indicators and charts you can view simultaneously.
+There are also paid subscriptions that increase the number of indicators and charts you can view simultaneously.
 For beginners, a free account with one chart and three indicators is a good start.
 You’ll also have to put up with adverts, but they aren’t too intrusive.
 Below you can see more details on the differences in the packages:

 What is TradingView’s social network?